hannibal002/SkyHanni/FEATURES.md

   + Option to manually set the waypoint with /shcropstartlocation
 + Jacob Contest Stats Summary
   + Showing Blocks per Second and total Blocks clicked after a farming contest in chat
++ Added **Contest Time Needed**
+  + Show the time and missing FF for every crop inside Jacob's Farming Contest inventory
++ Added Garden Crop Start Location
+  + Show the start waypoint for your farm with the currently holding tool.
+  + Auto-detects the start of the farm when farming for the first time
+  + Option to manually set the waypoint with `/shcropstartlocation`
++ Added Farming Fortune Breakdown for Armor and Equipment (Contributed by CalMWolfs)
+  + Run /ff to open the menu
+  + Works with: Base Stats, Reforge Bonus, Ability Fortune and Green Thumb
+  + Breakdown for the true farming fortune from each crop
+  + Ability to select a single piece of armor or equipment
++ Added Garden Plot Icon (Contributed by HiZe)
+  + Select an item from the inventory to replace the icon in the Configure Plots inventory
+  + Change the Edit mode in the bottom right corner in the Configure Plots inventory
++ Show a warning when finding a **visitor with a rare reward**
+  + Show message in chat, over the visitor and prevents refusing

 ## Commands
 + **/wiki <search term>** - using hypixel-skyblock.fandom.com instead of Hypixel wiki.